UKGovernmentBEIS/beis-report-official-development-assistance/doc/manage-environment-variables.md

+NOTE: This document is deprecated.
+It will be updated with the new process in due time.

 # Manage environment variables

 Environment variables are passed to live environments through Terraform by either Github Actions or a manual deployment.